aarnphm/aarnphm.github.io/content/thoughts/LLMs.md

 Exhibits [[thoughts/emergent behaviour]] of [[thoughts/intelligence]], but probably not [[thoughts/AGI]] due to [[thoughts/observer-expectancy effect]]

-[[thoughts/LLMs|LLMs]] in one way or another is a form of [[thoughts/Behavirourism]], through [[thoughts/Machine learning|reinforcement learning]].
+One way or another is a form of [[thoughts/Behavirourism]], through [[thoughts/Machine learning|reinforcement learning]].
 It is being "told" what is good or bad, and thus act accordingly towards the users.
 However, this induces [[thoughts/confirmation bias]] where one aligns and contains his/her prejudices towards the problem

 ### Scalability